alexncoleman/HeartRateMonitor/README.md

-# Microprocessors
+# Microprocessors Lab Project: Heart Rate and Heart Rate Zone Monitor

-Repository for Physics Year 3 microprocessors lab
+Repository for Physics Year 3 microprocessors lab project for Alex Coleman and Minnie Wang (2023)

-A simple assembly program for PIC18 microprocessor
+An assembly program for PIC18 microprocessor capable of providing real-time heart rate and heart rate zone informatiuon on a LCD display.

-Reads a table (message) from programme memory to data memory
+The data is also recorded in a text file, via UART.

-Initialises UART and writes a message (the table) to UART
+Hardware requirements: keypad, Grove ear-clip heart rate sensor, LCD